Call us at (866) 330-1709 In Stock & Shipped Fast All Brands & Products by Quote HVAC Promotions & Seasonal Specials Need Help? Contact Support

 A flare creates a cone-shaped end on a tube that seals against a threaded flare fitting.
 A swage expands the end of a tube so another tube of the same size can be inserted into it for a brazed connection.

 An eccentric flaring tool has an off-center cone that rolls and burnishes the copper as it forms the flare.
-This creates a much stronger, smoother, and more uniform flare that is less likely to crack or leak.
+This creates a much stronger, smoother, and more uniform flare that is less likely to crack or leak compared to the simple stretching action of a standard cone-style tool.

 Can I use a plumbing propane torch for brazing refrigerant lines?

 No. Brazing requires much higher temperatures than soldering.
-You must use a high-temperature torch, such as an oxygen-acetylene rig, to properly braze refrigerant lines.
+You must use a high-temperature torch, such as an oxygen-acetylene rig, to properly braze refrigerant lines and ensure the joint can withstand the high pressures of an HVAC system.

 Do I need to deburr the pipe after cutting it?